 Cape Town, South Africa

-Tony Carr is a South African educational technologist based in the Centre for Innovation in Learning and Teaching, University of Cape Town.
+Carr is a South African educational technologist based in the Centre for Educational Technology at University of Cape Town.
 Carr applied the core principles that govern the design of the net to build e/merge Africa.
 This peer network is made of African educational technologists in African higher education institutions that are interested in applying educational technology in their work in Africa.
 In 2012, the e/merge online conferences brand was extended with the formation of the ongoing e/merge Africa network for educational technology practitioners and researchers across African higher education sector. e/merge Africa was launched in May 2013, at the eLearning Africa conference and has recently started offering online seminars.

 2013 DEWEY HONOREES